 JNDI Exploit Flowchart

-As stated above, the respective method doesn’t handle the class name and URL parameters safely.
-So when a malicious attacker-controlled URL is sent, the lookup for it happens before the credentials can be validated.
-Thus, an LDAP Query is sent to the malicious link and the response received is a javaClassName where the malicious class containing the code to be executed is present.
+As stated above, the respective method doesn’t safely handle the class name and URL parameters.
+So when a malicious attacker-control URL is coming, its lookup happens before the credentials can be of validation.
+Thus, an LDAP Query is sent to the malicious link, and the response received is a javaClassName where the malicious class containing the code to be executed is present.
 H2 Database will now try to fetch this by sending out an HTTP GET request.
-Once the class is transferred, the code is executed on the server.
+Once the class is transfering, the execution of the code is on the server.

 CVE-2021-42392 has three limitations that should make this issue less widespread when compared to Log4Shell:

-- The scope of the attack is “direct,” and servers that process the initial request, the H2 Console, will be impacted.
-This makes it easy to find the vulnerable server as other servers will not be impacted.
+- The scope of the attack is “direct,” and servers that process the initial request, the H2 Console, will be of impact.
+This makes it easy to find the vulnerable server, as other servers will not be of impact.

-- H2 databases are not vulnerable by default as it only listens to localhost connections.
-However, it can be easily changed to listen for remote connections.
+- H2 databases are not vulnerable by default, as they only listen to local host connections.
+However, it can be easily change to listen for remote connections.

 - Most vendors run the H2 Database but may not run the H2 Console.
-Vectors exploiting without the Console are context-dependent and less likely to be exposed to remote attackers.
+Vectors exploiting without the Console are of context-dependency and less likely to be exposing to all the remote attackers.

 Affect Products